Dep Graph API

 Snyk Dep Graph Test API response

-The Dep Graph Test API returns a JSON object describing any issues (vulnerabilities and licenses) found in the Dep Graph dependencies.
+The TEst Dep Graph API returns a JSON object describing any issues (vulnerabilities and licenses) found in the Dep Graph dependencies.

 An example response with a single vulnerability follows: